astronomersiva/siva.dev/posts/write-ups/finding-myself.md

 order: 16
 ---

 > Mountains are not stadiums where I satisfy my ambition to achieve, they are the cathedrals where I practice my religion...I go to them as humans go to worship.
 From their lofty summits I view my past, dream of the future and, with an unusual acuity, am allowed to experience the present moment...my vision cleared, my strength renewed.
 In the mountains I celebrate creation.
-On each journey I am reborn. - *Anatoli Boukreev*
+On each journey I am reborn. <br><br> *Anatoli Boukreev*

 I guess it all started with what was a religious trip to Nepal with my parents.
 I was hardly 5 years old back then.
 I remember